mihail911/mihail911.github.io/src/pages/articles/2018-11-08---Being-A-Good-Data-Scientist/index.md

 description: "A discussion of the most important skills necessary for being an effective machine learning engineer or data scientist. "
 ---

-In my experience doing machine learning and data science, there are a lot of different elements you have to know quite well to be effective as a machine learning engineer or data scientist.
+In my experience doing machine learning and data science, there are a lot of different elements you have to know quite well to be effective at your job.
 These include the following:

 ## 1. General Programming Familiarity